DLiNa/dlina.github.io/_posts/2015-06-22-Editing-Rules.md

 featured: true
 ---
 ## Introduction
-After the structural data have been extracted to the LiNA zwischenformat, manual intervention is often necessary to improve the data quality and correct errors in the source data.
+After the structural data have been extracted and put into the [DLINA zwischenformat](/Introducing-Our-Zwischenformat/), manual intervention is often necessary to improve the data quality and correct errors in the source data.
 Especially the TextGrid data proved to be quite problematic due to OCR errors and false tagging.

-Some of the "external" problems – that is, problems not inherent to the text per se but introduced through automated or manual conversion to a computer readable text and creating the markup – we encountered are:
+Some of the "external" problems we encountered are (that is, problems not inherent to the text per se but introduced through automated or manual conversion to a computer-readable format and creating the markup):

-* No or insufficient structural data encoded;
+* no or insufficient structural data encoded,
-* OCR errors in a speaker's name;
+* OCR errors in a `<speaker>` names (strings),
-* stage directions were interpreted as part of the speaker's name
+* stage directions interpreted as part of a speaker's name.

-Additionally, there are a few »internal« phenomena – i.e. characteristics typical for a play – that have to be taken into account:
+Additionally, there are a few "internal" phenomena – i.e. characteristics typical for a play – that have to be taken into account:

-* Different ways of referring to a person – e.g. the full name might be given on the first appearance and only the given name afterwards;
+* different ways of referring to a person – e.g., the full name might be given on the first appearance and only the first name on further appearances,
-* collectives or groups of speakers, e.g. »Alle« (all), »Einige« (some), »Andere« (others);
+* collectives or groups of speakers, e.g., "Alle" (all), "Einige" (some), "Andere" (others),
-* indeterminate speakers, e.g. »Ein Diener« (a servant), »Erster Ritter« (first knight) which might be given the same name but are actually different characters as determined by the setting.
+* indeterminate speakers, e.g., "Ein Diener" (a servant), "Erster Ritter" (first knight) which might refer to different characters throughout a play.

-In order to get around these problems, we had to manually edit the LiNA data files.
+In order to get around these problems, we had to manually edit the DLINA data files.
 We established a fixed set of rules (see below) to cover the most common problems and added comments to the data files if the changes involved non-trivial interpretation.

-## Rules for editing »the zwischenformat« (LiNA data files)
+## Rules for editing our *zwischenformat* (DLINA data files)

 * Rule 1 – Add the schema files as a PI
-* Rule 2 – Edit the meta data header
+* Rule 2 – Edit the metadata header
 * Rule 3 – Identification of characters
 * Rule 4 – Multiple speakers (explicit)
 * Rule 5 – Multiple speakers (implicit)